TeamDev-IP/JxBrowser-Examples/tutorials/ai/mcp-devtools/README.md

 Open the AI chat in Cursor or Claude Desktop and try commands like:
 > "Open Google and search for TeamDev.
 Return the company’s phone number."

-The MCP host will send structured requests to the Playwright MCP server, which controls JxBrowser via the DevTools Protocol.
+The MCP host will send requests to the Playwright MCP server, which controls JxBrowser via the DevTools Protocol.

 [playwright-mcp]: https://github.com/microsoft/playwright-mcp
 [cursor]: https://cursor.com/